reality-boy/miniMover/README.md

 ## miniMover

-Code to control XYZ 3D printers that use the version 3 serial protocol.
-These include the Nano, Mini W, miniMaker and Jr. line of printers.
+This is a project that lets you send GCode to an XYZ da Vinci prniter.
+It will also convert from a .3w file to .gcode and back, and can monitor and setup the printer as well.
+This works with newer printers that implement the version 3 serial protocol.
+These include the Nano, Mini W, miniMaker and Jr. line of printers among others.

 You can read up on the development progress in this forum.

 http://www.soliforum.com/topic/17028/print-gcode-files-to-minimaker/

-This is inspired by the threedub programs listed below but it is based on a fresh reverse engineering of the serial protocol.
+This works with the following printers over a USB connection.
+There is no wireless support yet, but I could look into it if there is any interest.

+da Vinci Nano
+da Vinci Mini w
+da Vinci miniMaker
+da Vinci Jr. 1.0
+da Vinci Jr. 1.0 Wireless
+da Vinci Jr. 1.0A
+da Vinci Jr. 1.0 Pro
+da Vinci Jr. 3in1
+da Vinci Jr. 3in1 (Open filament) da Vinci Jr. 2.0 Mix da Vinci 1.0 Pro da Vinci 1.0 Pro 3in1 da Vinci 1.0 Super

+It does not work with these printers, they use an older communication protocol that I have not implemented yet.
+It would not be hard to implement if there is any interest in it.

+da Vinci 1.0
+da Vinci 1.0A
+da Vinci AIO
+da Vinci 2.0 Duo
+da Vinci 2.0A Duo
+da Vinci 1.1 Plus

 This uses a modified version of the tiny-AES project by kkoke.